-As more fully described in Note 5, the Company entered into the \$4.0 million Credit Facility with both Jeffrey G. Spragens, the Company's President, Chief Executive Officer and director, and The Frost Group.
-There were no advances under the Credit Facility during the three and nine months ended September 30, 2010.
-Advances under the Credit Facility totaled \$100,000 and \$900,000, respectively, for the three and nine months ended September 30, 2009, and no amounts were outstanding as of September 30, 2009.
-The Company recognized interest expense related to the outstanding borrowings of \$6,000 and \$19,000, respectively, for the three and nine months ended September 30, 2009.
-No interest expense related to the Credit Facility has been recorded for the three and nine months ended September 30, 2010, and there were no outstanding borrowings at September 30, 2010.
+As more fully described in Note 5, the Company entered into a \$4.0 million Credit Facility with both Jeffrey G. Spragens, the Company's President, Chief Executive Officer and director, and The Frost Group.
+There were no advances under the Credit Facility for the three months ended March 31, 2011 and 2010, respectively.

 The Company entered into a five-year lease for office space in Miami, Florida with a company controlled by Dr. Frost.
-The non-cancelable lease, which commenced January 1, 2008, provides for a 4.5% annual rent increase over the life of the lease.
+The noncancelable lease, which commenced January 1, 2008, provides for a 4.5% annual rent increase over the life of the lease.
 The Miami office lease was amended in July 2010 to include additional office space in the same building, and current rental payments under the lease are approximately \$14,000 per month.
-The Company recorded rent expense related to the Miami lease totaling approximately \$44,000 and \$82,000, respectively, for the three and nine months ended September 30, 2010, and \$20,000 and \$60,000, respectively, for the three and nine months ended September 30, 2009.
+The Company recorded \$47,000 and \$18,000 of rent expense related to the Miami lease for the three months ended March 31, 2011 and 2010, respectively.

-During 2008 and until August 2009, Dr. Hsiao served as a director of Great Eastern Bank of Florida, a bank where the Company maintains a bank account in the normal course of business.
-As of September 30, 2010, the Company had approximately \$120,000 on deposit with Great Eastern Bank of Florida.
+Dr. Jane Hsiao, the Company's Chairman of the Board, served as a director of Great Eastern Bank of Florida until August 2009, a bank where the Company maintains a bank account in the normal course of business.

 Dr. Hsiao, Dr. Frost and Mr. Rubin are each significant shareholders and/or directors of Non-Invasive Monitoring Systems, Inc. ("NIMS"), a publicly-traded medical device company, Aero Pharmaceuticals, Inc. ("Aero"), a privately-held pharmaceutical distribution company, Cardo Medical, Inc. ("Cardo"), a publicly-traded medical device company, and SearchMedia Holdings Limited ("SearchMedia"), a publicly-traded media company operating primarily in China.
 Director Richard Pfenniger is also a shareholder of NIMS.
 The Company's Chief Financial Officer also serves as the Chief Financial Officer and supervises the accounting staffs of NIMS and Aero under a Board-approved cost sharing arrangement whereby the total salaries of the accounting staffs of the three companies are shared.
-Since December 2009, the Company's Chief Legal Officer has served under a similar Board-approved cost sharing arrangement as Corporate Counsel of SearchMedia and as the Chief Legal Officer of each of NIMS and Cardo.
-The Company has recorded reductions to selling, general and administrative costs and expenses to account for the sharing of costs under these arrangements of \$85,000 and \$210,000, respectively, for the three and nine months ended September 30, 2010, and \$18,000 and \$57,000, respectively, for the three and nine months ended September 30, 2010.
+The Company has recorded reductions to general and administrative costs and expenses for the three months ended March 31, 2011 and 2010 of \$29,000 and \$17,000, respectively, to account for the sharing of costs under this arrangement as Corporate Counsel of SearchMedia and as the Chief Legal Officer of each of NIMS and Cardo.
+The Company has recorded \$47,000 and \$46,000, of reductions to General and Administrative costs and expenses for the three months ended March 31, 2011 and 2010, respectively, to account for the sharing of costs under this arrangement as Corporate Counsel of SearchMedia and as the Chief Legal Officer of each of NIMS and Cardo.
+The Company has recorded \$47,000 and \$46,000, of reductions to General and Administrative costs and expenses for the three months ended March 31, 2011 and 2010, respectively, to account for the sharing of costs under this arrangement.
+Aggregate accounts receivable from NIMS, Aero, Cardo and SearchMedia were approximately \$61,000 and \$64,000 as of March 31, 2011 and December 31, 2010, respectively.